Privacy policy

 • Host name of the accessing computer

-The basis for the data processing is Art.
-6 para.
-1 lit. f DSGVO, which permits the processing of data for the fulfilment of a contract or pre-contractual measures.
+The basis for data processing is Article 6 (1) (f) GDPR, which allows the processing of data to fulfill a contract or pre-contractual measures.

-If you send us enquiries via the contact form, your details from the enquiry form, including the contact details you provide there, will be stored by us for the purpose of processing the enquiry and in the event of follow-up questions.
-We do not pass on this data without your consent.
+If you send us inquiries using the contact form, your details from the inquiry form, including the contact details you provided there, will be stored by us in order to process the inquiry and in case of follow-up questions.
+We will not pass on this data without your consent.

-The processing of the data entered in the contact form is therefore based exclusively on your consent (Art.
-6 para.
-1 lit. a DSGVO).
+The data entered into the contact form is therefore processed exclusively on the basis of your consent (Art.
+6 Para.
+1 lit. a GDPR).
 You can revoke this consent at any time.
-For this purpose, an informal communication by e-mail to us is sufficient.
-The legality of the data processing operations carried out until the revocation remains unaffected by the revocation.
+All you need to do is send us an informal email.
+The legality of the data processing operations carried out up to the time of revocation remains unaffected by the revocation.

-The data you entered in the contact form will remain with us until you request us to delete it, revoke your consent to store it or the purpose for storing the data no longer applies (e.g. after we have completed processing your request).
-Mandatory legal provisions - in particular retention periods - remain unaffected.
+The data you enter in the contact form will remain with us until you request us to delete it, revoke your consent to storage or the purpose for data storage no longer applies (e.g. after your request has been processed).
+Mandatory legal provisions – in particular retention periods – remain unaffected.

 Comment function on this website

-For the comment function on this site, in addition to your comment, details of when the comment was created, your e-mail address and, if you do not post anonymously, the user name you have chosen will be stored.
+For the comment function on this page, in addition to your comment, information about the time the comment was created, your email address and, if you do not post anonymously, your chosen username are stored.

 Storage of the IP address

 As a user of the site, you can subscribe to comments after registering.
-You will receive a confirmation email to verify that you are the owner of the email address provided.
-You can unsubscribe from this function at any time via a link in the info mails.
-In this case, the data entered in the context of subscribing to comments will be deleted; however, if you have transmitted this data to us for other purposes and at another point (e.g. newsletter order), it will remain with us.
+You will receive a confirmation email to check whether you are the owner of the email address provided.
+You can unsubscribe from this function at any time via a link in the information emails.
+In this case, the data entered when subscribing to comments will be deleted; However, if you have transmitted this data to us for other purposes and elsewhere (e.g. newsletter subscription), it will remain with us.

-The comments and the associated data (e.g. IP address) are stored and remain on our website until the commented content has been completely deleted or the comments have to be deleted for legal reasons (e.g. offensive comments).
+The comments and the associated data (e.g. IP address) are stored and remain on our website until the commented content has been completely deleted or the comments must be deleted for legal reasons (e.g. offensive comments).

 Legal basis

-The storage of the comments is based on your consent (Art.
-6 para.
-1 lit. a DSGVO).
+The comments are stored based on your consent (Art.
+6 Para.
+1 lit. a GDPR).
 You can revoke your consent at any time.
-For this purpose, an informal communication by e-mail to us is sufficient.
-The legality of the data processing operations already carried out remains unaffected by the revocation.
+All you need to do is send us an informal email.
+The legality of the data processing operations that have already taken place remains unaffected by the revocation.

 Newsletter data

-If you would like to receive the newsletter offered on the website, we require an e-mail address from you as well as information that allows us to verify that you are the owner of the e-mail address provided and that you agree to receive the newsletter.
-No further data is collected or only on a voluntary basis.
-We use this data exclusively for sending the requested information and do not pass it on to third parties.
+If you would like to receive the newsletter offered on the website, we need an email address from you as well as information that allows us to verify that you are the owner of the email address provided and that you agree to receive the newsletter .
+No further data is collected or only collected on a voluntary basis.
+We use this data exclusively to send the requested information and do not pass it on to third parties.

-The processing of the data entered in the newsletter registration form is based exclusively on your consent (Art.
-6 para.
-1 lit. a DSGVO).
-You can revoke your consent to the storage of the data, the e-mail address and their use for sending the newsletter at any time, for example via the "unsubscribe" link in the newsletter.
-The legality of the data processing operations already carried out remains unaffected by the revocation.
+The data entered into the newsletter registration form is processed exclusively on the basis of your consent (Art.
+6 Para.
+1 lit. a GDPR).
+You can revoke your consent to the storage of data, the e-mail address and their use to send the newsletter at any time, for example via the “unsubscribe” link in the newsletter.
+The legality of the data processing operations that have already taken place remains unaffected by the revocation.

-The data you provide for the purpose of receiving the newsletter will be stored by us until you unsubscribe from the newsletter and will be deleted after you unsubscribe from the newsletter.
-Data stored by us for other purposes (e.g. e-mail addresses for the member area) remain unaffected by this.
+The data you provide to us for the purpose of subscribing to the newsletter will be stored by us until you unsubscribe from the newsletter and will be deleted after you unsubscribe from the newsletter.
+Data stored by us for other purposes (e.g. email addresses for the member area) remains unaffected.

 6. Google Analytics

-We use the analysis tracking tool Google Analytics (GA) of the American company Google LLC (1600 Amphitheatre Parkway Mountain View, CA 94043, USA) on our website.
+On our website we use the analysis tracking tool Google Analytics (GA) from the American company Google LLC (1600 Amphitheater Parkway Mountain View, CA 94043, USA).
 Google Analytics collects data about your actions on our website.
-For example, when you click on a link, this action is stored in a cookie and sent to Google Analytics.
-The reports we receive from Google Analytics help us to better tailor our website and service to your preferences.
-In the following, we will go into more detail about the tracking tool and, in particular, inform you about what data is stored and how you can prevent this.
+For example, if you click on a link, this action will be saved in a cookie and sent to Google Analytics.
+The reports we receive from Google Analytics allow us to better tailor our website and service to your needs.
+Below we will go into more detail about the tracking tool and, above all, inform you about what data is stored and how you can prevent this.

 What is Google Analytics?

-Google Analytics is a tracking tool used to analyse traffic to our website.
+Google Analytics is a tracking tool that is used to analyze traffic on our website.
 In order for Google Analytics to work, a tracking code is built into the code of our website.
-When you visit our website, this code records various actions you take on our website.
+When you visit our website, this code records various actions that you take on our website.
 As soon as you leave our website, this data is sent to the Google Analytics servers and stored there.

-Google processes the data and we receive reports about your user behaviour.
-These reports may include, but are not limited to, the following:
+Google processes the data and we receive reports about your user behavior.
+These may include, among others, the following reports:

-• Display reports: Display reports help us analyse and improve our online advertising.
+• Display Reports: Display reports make it easier for us to analyze and improve our online advertising.

-• Acquisition reports: Acquisition reports give us helpful information on how to attract more people to our service.
+• Acquisition reports: Acquisition reports give us helpful information about how we can attract more people to our service.

-• Behaviour reports: This tells us how you interact with our website.
-We can track the path you take on our site and which links you click on.
+• Behavioral reports: This is where we learn how you interact with our website.
+We can track the route you take on our site and which links you click on.

-• Conversion reports: Conversion is when you take a desired action as a result of a marketing message.
+• Conversion reports: Conversion is the process in which you take a desired action based on a marketing message.
 For example, when you go from being just a website visitor to a buyer or newsletter subscriber.
-These reports help us learn more about how our marketing efforts are working for you.
+These reports help us learn more about how our marketing efforts are being received by you.
 This is how we want to increase our conversion rate.

 Why do we use Google Analytics on our website?

-Our goal with this website is clear: we want to provide you with the best possible service.
-The statistics and data from Google Analytics help us to achieve this goal.
+Our goal with this website is clear: we want to offer you the best possible service.
+The statistics and data from Google Analytics help us achieve this goal.

 The statistically evaluated data shows us a clear picture of the strengths and weaknesses of our website.
-On the one hand, we can optimise our site so that it is found more easily by interested people on Google.
+On the one hand, we can optimize our site so that interested people can find it more easily on Google.
 On the other hand, the data helps us to better understand you as a visitor.
-We thus know exactly what we need to improve on our website in order to offer you the best possible service.
-The data also helps us to carry out our advertising and marketing measures in a more individual and cost-effective way.
+We therefore know exactly what we need to improve on our website in order to offer you the best possible service.
+The data also helps us to carry out our advertising and marketing measures more individually and cost-effectively.
 After all, it only makes sense to show our products and services to people who are interested in them.

-Google Analytics uses a tracking code to create a random, unique ID that is linked to your browser cookie.
-This is how Google Analytics recognises you as a new user.
-The next time you visit our site, you will be recognised as a "returning" user.
+Google Analytics creates a random, unique ID associated with your browser cookie using a tracking code.
+This is how Google Analytics recognizes you as a new user.
+The next time you visit our site, you will be recognized as a “returning” user.
 All collected data is stored together with this user ID.
-This is what makes it possible to evaluate pseudonymous user profiles in the first place.
+This is how it is possible to evaluate pseudonymous user profiles.

-Your interactions on our website are measured through identifiers such as cookies and app instance IDs.
-Interactions are all types of actions that you perform on our website.
-If you also use other Google systems (such as a Google Account), data generated through Google Analytics may be linked to third-party cookies.
-Google does not share Google Analytics data unless we, as the website operator, authorise it.
+Identifiers such as cookies and app instance IDs measure your interactions on our website.
+Interactions are all types of actions that you take on our website.
+If you also use other Google systems (such as a Google account), data generated via Google Analytics may be linked to third-party cookies.
+Google does not pass on Google Analytics data unless we as website operators authorize this.
 Exceptions may occur if required by law.

 The following cookies are used by Google Analytics: